danielstoller/Micromouse-2023/README.md

 3. **Readable and Maintainable:** The codebase emphasizes readability and maintainability through descriptive function names, well-commented code, and a consistent coding style.

-4. **Adaptability:** The mouse's reliance on sensor data makes it adaptable to various maze configurations.
-It can navigate through mazes of different sizes and layouts.

-5. **Algorithmic Intelligence:** The mouse exhibits intelligent decision-making, such as identifying dead ends and choosing optimal paths, making it suitable for complex maze-solving scenarios.
+4. **Algorithmic Intelligence:** The mouse exhibits intelligent decision-making, such as identifying dead ends and choosing optimal paths, making it suitable for complex maze-solving scenarios.